Frank S. Gilliam

 I serve as faculty advisor for the Biology Club.
 Please follow this link to go the web page: Biology Club.
 If you are a biology major at Marshall University, or just a student who is interested in biology in general, please consider joining us.

 Outside of my professional interests in science, biology in general and plant ecology in particular, I am interested in several enjoyable activities, including tennis, wine, basketball, reading, and photography.
-More important than any of these professional or personal activities and interests is the honor I have of being the father of two great children--23-yr old Rachel and 20-yr old Ian.
-Currently, Ian is Midshipman 2nd Class at the United States Navy following his graduation/commissioning from the United States Naval Academy; Rachel is the Director of Family Ministries at St. Joseph United Methodist Church, Ft.
+More important than any of these professional or personal activities and interests is the honor I have of being the father of two great children--26-yr old Rachel and 22-yr old Ian.
+Currently, Ian is an Ensign in the United States Navy following his graduation/commissioning from the United States Naval Academy; Rachel is the Director of Family Ministries at St. Joseph United Methodist Church, Ft.
 Wayne, IN, following her graduation from Duke University with the degree of Masters of Divinity.

 Ian Stuart Gilliam Rachel MacKenzie Gilliam